awslabs/aws-sap-automation/s4h_faa/README.md

 - **Instance type:** r6i.4xlarge
 - **SAP application & HANA installation:** No

 The deployment is expected to take around 60 to 90 minutes.
 You can monitor the progress by checking the deployment log at **"/root/install/post_deploy.log"**.
-Once the deployment is complete, the log will display the SAP system details including master password.
+Once the deployment is complete, the log will display SAP system details including the password.

 ![SAP System Details](static/images/s4h_faa_metadata.png)